Revision: Thu, 08 Jun 2023 17:47:59 GMT

 $schema = (new Schema\Compiler())->compile(new Schema\Registry($dbal), [

-new Schema\Generator\ResetTables(), // re-declared table schemas (remove columns)
+new Schema\Generator\ResetTables(), // Reconfigure table schemas (deletes columns if necessary)

-new Schema\Generator\ValidateEntities(), // make sure all entity schemas are correct
+new Schema\Generator\ValidateEntities(), // Ensure entity schemas adhere to conventions

-new Schema\Generator\RenderRelations(), // declare relation keys and indexes
+new Schema\Generator\RenderRelations(), // Establish keys and indexes for relationships

-new Schema\Generator\SyncTables(), // sync table changes to database
+new Schema\Generator\SyncTables(), // Align table changes with the database

 ]);